wondger/mdt/README.md

-MDT is a simple markdown tool for convert use the config file: .mdtrc
+MDT is a simple markdown tool for convert with the config file: .mdtrc